americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

    .. image:: ../Images/HTML_Insert-Edit_Image.png
     :alt: Image of the Insert/Edit Image dialog box with a link to a file

-4. Enter alternative text in the Image Description field.
+4. Enter alternative text in the **Image description** field.
 See :ref:`Best Practices for Describing Images` for more information.

 #.
-As needed, in the **Insert/Edit Image** dialog box, customize the image alignment, dimensions, border, and vertical and horizontal space.
+As needed, customize the image dimensions.
+Keep **Constrain proportions** checked to ensure the image keeps the same width and height proportions.

 #.
-Click **Insert**.
+Click **OK**.

 #.
 Save the HTML component and test the image.